SamTebbs33/elk/writing-elk-files.md

 ```
 {% endmethod %}
 {% method -%}
+#### Metadata
-    * A tag can have a class, id and comma-separated attributes too.
+A tag can have a class, id and comma-separated attributes too.
 {% sample lang="elk" -%}
 ```elk
 html: body: div.someClass#someID [attribute: "value"]